aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 I see money in your future.
-It's not yours though.
+> 🥠 Someone will invite you to a Karaoke party.

-Last update: Mon Aug 12 05:08:10 2024
+Last update: Tue Aug 13 05:08:01 2024

 ### Let's play! 🎮